-When it comes to chocolate spread I’ve always felt a bit of an outsider – not only do I have a cow milk allergy to contend with, but I’m not really a fan of nuts either (gasp, not very foodie of me I know).
+When it comes to chocolate spread I’ve always felt a bit of an outsider – not only do get a bit of a bad tum if I have milk, which means I really shouldn’t have chocolate spread at all but I’m not really a fan of nuts either (gasp, not very foodie of me I know).
 It was from this Nutella-ostracised starting point that I came across Sainsbury’s Popping Candy Chocolate Spread.
 One day, casually browsing food porn on Twitter, I came across a tweet from Sainsburys featuring the aforementioned spread and I decided I had to have it and so the experimental quest began

 After a nice chat with the PR folk over at Sainsburys, I managed to secure myself a sample jar (yes!) even though the product has been on the shelves for over a year now, I’d somehow missed it – probably because I generally only linger next to the honey in the conserve section.
 I sat tight for a few weeks and eventually the jar arrived.
 Because I really couldn’t resist cracking it open, I sat at my desk rather uncouthly spooning in a couple of tablespoons into my mouth as I sipped on my cup of afternoon tea.
 FYI, this meant I digested far less calories than if I’d picked up a chocolate bar and the second option wouldn’t have been nearly as fun.
 My instant thoughts were that the flavour was pleasantly chocolaty, but at first I was somewhat underwhelmed – where was that crackle, pop?
 After about 20 seconds it kicked in on the back of my tongue and I knew then the jar was not going to last long.